shlomi-code/windows-recycle-bin-analyzer/README.md

 1. Check that you're running on a Windows system
 2. Ensure you have appropriate file system permissions
 3. Try running the script with administrator privileges if needed
+4. Use `--show-sids` to see all user SIDs on your system
-4. Check the console output for specific error messages
+5. Check the console output for specific error messages

 ## License